jonathanpeppers/XPlatUtils/README.md

 # XPlatUtils

-A set of helper classes for cross platform apps.
+A set of extremely helpful "helper" classes for cross platform apps.
+Including a very simple IoC container and messenger implementation using weak references.

 See the [wiki](https://github.com/jonathanpeppers/XPlatUtils/wiki) for more information.